 Revelation 20:4-6 mentions a “first resurrection” and identifies those involved as “blessed and holy.”
 The second death (the lake of fire, Revelation 20:14) has no power over these individuals.
 The first resurrection, then, is the raising of all believers.
 It corresponds with Jesus’ teaching of the “resurrection of the just” (Luke 14:14) and the “resurrection of life” (John 5:29).

 The first resurrection takes place in various stages.
 Jesus Christ Himself (the “first fruits,” 1 Corinthians 15:20), paved the way for the resurrection of all who believe in Him.
-There was a resurrection of the Jerusalem saints (Matthew 27:52-53) which should be included in our consideration of the first resurrection.
-Still to come are the resurrection of “the dead in Christ” at the Lord’s return (1 Thessalonians 4:16) and the resurrection of the martyrs at the end of the Tribulation (Revelation 20:4).
+There will be the resurrection of “the dead in Christ” at the Lord’s return (1 Thessalonians 4:16) and the resurrection of the martyrs at the end of the tribulation (Revelation 20:4).
+The Old Testament saints will also be raised at the end of the tribulation, and they are also part of the first resurrection.

 Revelation 20:12-13 identifies those comprising the second resurrection as the wicked judged by God at the great white throne judgment prior to being cast into the lake of fire.
 The second resurrection, then, is the raising of all unbelievers; the second resurrection is connected to the second death.
 It corresponds with Jesus’ teaching of the “resurrection of damnation” (John 5:29).